grahampullan/dbslice/README.md

 - plotting rows
 - data

-The functionality to load in predefined session layouts has been introduced.
+The functionality to load in predefined session layouts has been introduced, as well as loading in and removing data.

 The title texts of:
 - the session header